messydesign/design-resources/README.md

 # Design Resources

 👋 Hi, I’m [messy.design](http://messy.design)!
 This information was originally compiled by [@skullface](http://twitter.com/skullface).
 I am just here to spread that knowledge and add what I can so that the most comprehensive list is avaliable to my project leads and teams.
-My contributions include system design, HCI and IA resources. 📚
+My contributions include UX Strategy, HCI and IA resources. 📚

 💫 If you would like to access this information on the web, @skullface has created a fantastic online design resource here, which is reproduced in full below!